 Arthur Miller from his essay, Brewed in The Crucible

 The Wateryard group started in 2008 by a group of dedicated people to bring live theatre to the countryside.
-Wateryard has a democratic and open commitment to stage thought provoking plays every two years in St Dunstan’s Church and other venues in Mayfield.
-Its aim is to act as a steering committee for productions.
-The ethos of the group is to involve both professional and amateurs in productions and to encourage everyone to share their theatrical expertise and enthusiasm.
+Wateryard has a democratic and open commitment to stage thought provoking plays in St Dunstan’s Church and other venues in Mayfield.
+Our ethos is to involve both professional and amateurs in productions and to encourage everyone to share their theatrical expertise and enthusiasm.
 We aim to put on a production every 12 – 18 months.

 Have you wondered why we are called Wateryard?
-Tim Cornish, one of our Patrons explains. . .
+Tim Cornish, explains. . .

 Patrons to The Wateryard Group are: